elliotcm/light_mongo/README.md

 Status
 -----------------
-LightMongo is only a few days old, so while most of the features demo'd below work, there's no strong integration testing yet, so I wouldn't use it for data you particularly care about until I release a gem.
+LightMongo is still new, but all the examples below are working.
+Please check out the integration tests for usage indications, and please post any issues you find to the the Github issues page.

-Check out the development roadmap for an idea of my current priorities.
+LightMongo is best installed via `gem install light_mongo`.

 The problem
 -----------